10 Things You Should Never Say to a Canadian

 4. “Hey!
 I’m walking here!”

 Whoa, whoa, whoa.
 Where do you think you are, New York City?
-Unless you’re actually trying to insult a Canadian, there’s only one thing you say when someone bumps into you: “Sorry.”
+Unless you’re actually trying to deliver a Canadian insult, there’s only one thing you say when someone bumps into you, and that’s “Sorry.”
 The classic apology can mean anything from sincere acknowledgement of a mistake to passive aggressive annoyance.
 Just be sure you don’t put any stink on the word; as annoyed as you might be, it’s important to say sorry without sounding like you’re trying to start something.
-Those kinds of manners are just one of 13 reasons it’s great to live in Canada.
+Those kinds of manners are just one of 13 reasons it’s great living in Canada.

 5. The F-word (in Quebec)